robstoll/atrium/README.md

 ```
 </ex-within-assertion-functions>

-Also this version of `feature` provides to kind of overloads, one without and one with `assertionCreator`-lambda.
+Also, this version of `feature` provides to kind of overloads, one without and one with `assertionCreator`-lambda.
 (see for instance [Arbitrary Features](#arbitrary-features) for more information).

 ### Ambiguity Problems
 Unfortunately there are several Kotlin bugs when it comes to overloading, especially in conjunction with `KFunction`
 (see [Kotlin Bugs](https://github.com/robstoll/atrium/wiki/Kotlin-Bugs-and-missing-features) and upvote in case you run into one).
+It might happen that you run into such issues using `feature` in conjuction with a `MetaFeature`-provider-lambda (as shown in [Property and Methods](#property-and-methods)).
 However, Atrium provides alternative functions next to `f` within the `MetaFeature`-provider-lambda to disambiguate the situation.
 Use `p` for properties and `f0` to `f5` for methods.
 Likely you need to specify the type parameters manually as Kotlin is not able to infer them correctly.